-How would realism and liberalism, as explanatory theories, explain why the US decided to invade Iraq and which one offers the best explanation?
+In terms of how they explain national preferences, how would realism and liberalism, as explanatory theories, explain why the US decided to invade Iraq and which one offers the best explanation?

 Jan.
-22 IR's Fourth Debate
+21 IR's Fourth Debate

 This seminar examines the epistemological aspects of IR's "fourth great debate" including constructivism and post-structuralism as challenges to positivism.